marsipu/mne-pipeline-hd/README.md

 > [DOI](https://doi.org/10.1016/j.neuroimage.2013.10.027)

 It was inspired by a pipeline from [Lau M. Andersen](https://doi.org/10.3389/fnins.2018.00006)
 > Andersen LM.
 Group Analysis in MNE-Python of Evoked Responses from a Tactile Stimulation Paradigm: A Pipeline for
 > Reproducibility at Every Step of Processing, Going from Individual Sensor Space Representations to an across-Group
 > Source Space Representation.
 Front Neurosci.
 2018 Jan 22;12:6. doi: 10.3389/fnins.2018.00006.
 PMID: 29403349;
 > PMCID: PMC5786561.

+This program also integrates [autoreject](https://doi.org/10.1016/j.neuroimage.2017.06.030)
+> Mainak Jas, Denis Engemann, Yousra Bekhti, Federico Raimondo, and Alexandre Gramfort.
+2017.
+> “Autoreject: Automated artifact rejection for MEG and EEG data”.
+NeuroImage, 159, 417-429.

+Many ideas and basics for GUI-Programming where taken from [LearnPyQt](https://www.learnpyqt.com/) and numerous stackoverflow-questions/solutions.